 Was this running the test directly in the browser (with your new test driver)?
 The QT3-to-XSLT converted version of the test op-concatentate-mix-args-013 passes when I run it in the XsltTestSuiteDriverJS.
 Since dealing with dates is so fiddly, I wouldn't be too surprised if something is different in the JS Date object returned by browsers so there is some further work to be done!

-#3 Updated by John Lumley about 1 year ago
+Updated by John Lumley almost 7 years ago

 - Status changed from In Progress to Resolved

 Appears now to be working correctly, but I raised the issue in a BST situation and now we're back to GMT so no daylight savings corrections are required.
 Marking as resolved, but may need to check this again in April 2017!